Orrish-Automation/orrish-core/README.md

 | Manage test data and test environment with help from various other teams. | Develop tools for task automation, process automation, data generation, data cleanup, mock servers etc. |
 </details>

-## Architecture
+## :building_construction: Architecture
 * It uses [FitNesse](http://fitnesse.org) which runs as a wiki server, so tests are accessed/added/executed via web.
 Hence, no need for QA/BA to set up anything on local machine.
 * To run automated tests, FitNesse drives the code in this repo which is fed to it as a fat jar file.
 * This is a Java based framework using open source libraries like `rest-assured` for API, `JDBC` for relational database, `mongodb-driver-sync` for MongoDB, `Appium` (mobile), `Selenium`, `Playwright` (web), `extentreports` for reporting etc.
-* It also integrates a UI showing the available steps (mapped to methods) that can be used in adding/editing test.
+* It also has page showing the available steps (mapped to methods) that can be referred while adding/editing test.

-## Features
+## :briefcase: Features
 * Can be installed via docker or manually on a central server.
 * Supports API, Relational database, MongoDB, Web and Mobile steps.
 It is extensible and pull requests with more libraries are welcome.
 * Mix and match steps to create desired executable tests.